310mc/https-310mc.github.io-tl/source/_posts/management_story/madara.md

 {% bubble Madara %}
 Mmm…?
 It's just a quiz, riiight?
 You don't need to overthink it.

-Hm, but if it'll help you out, we could study a bit together?
+Hm, buuut if it'll help you out, we could study a bit together?
 There might be something I could teach you to prep you up!
 {% endbubble %}

 {% bubble Chiaki %}